mnichols08/colt-steele/the-linux-command-line-bootcamp/notes/secton-06.md

 A useful command to determine the file type of a specified file, regardless of it's file extension is by using the `file` command.
 It could be beneficial if we were providing a program a file and allow the program to determine what to do with the file.

+- Side Bar
-Side Bar - "Multiple Word Argument" can be achieved by Multiple\ Word\ Argument because `\` tells the machine to ignore the next character programatically, just print it
+    "Multiple Word FILE or FOLDER" could be achieved by Multiple\ Word\ FILE\ or\ FOLDER because `\` tells the machine to ignore the next character programatically, just print it

 ### Bad Habits to AVOID when creating files and folders
 In general stick to numbers and letters wherever possible.
 Always avoid spaces. kebab-case is usually best.
 Capitalization matters so stick with a clean format.

+### mkdir
+We can create new directories with the `mkdir` command.
+It can also create as many folders as the number of arguments increase.
+Like touch, we can provide a path to the prefix to place the folder anywhere on our machine from the same folder.